underscoreio/essential-scala/src/pages/collections/map-and-set.md

 +------------+------------+-------------------------------------------+---------------+

-Here are the extras for mutable Sets:
+Here are the extras for mutable Maps:

 +------------+------------+-------------------+-------------+
 | Method     | We have    | We provide        | We get      |